Winipedia/pyrig/docs/more/tooling.md

 **Tool Evolution**: pyrig will switch tools when better alternatives emerge.
-For example, we migrated from poetry to uv when uv proved to be significantly faster and more capable.
+For example, we migrated from poetry to uv when uv proved to be significantly faster and more capable, and from mypy to ty for faster, runtime type checking.
 We continuously evaluate the ecosystem and adopt superior tools as they mature.
-Ty is another example.
-We will eventually replace mypy with ty.